Homotopy theory of symmetric powers: Monoidal model categories

 \section{Monoidal model categories}

 In this section, we study certain properties of monoidal model categories.
-We first review the standard definitions of a monoidal model category and, more generally, a model category with a (left module) action of a monoidal category.
-In \refsect{i.monoidal.flat}, we recall the concepts of h-monoidality (due to Batanin and Berger) and flatness (due to Hovey).
+We begin with a discussion of the pushout product, which is the relevant monoidal structure on arrows in a monoidal category.
+We then recall the concepts of h-monoidality (due to Batanin and Berger) and flatness (due to Hovey) and establish a weak saturation property.
 In the case of a symmetric monoidal model category, these notions will be refined in \refchap{symmetric}.